|

 older equipment can still understand.

-another bank dares to open the coutry’s first drive-in branch in Liverpool
+territory, when another bank dares to open the country’s first drive-in

 suggests computers – the fight back begins, and results in the arrival of